geany/geany-osx/README.md

 ### Configuration files
 *	*geany.modules*: JHBuild modules file with Geany dependencies.
-*	*geany.bundle*: configuration file describing the contents of the app bundle.
+*	*geany-gtk2.bundle, geany-gtk3.bundle*: configuration files describing
+	the contents of the app bundle.
 *	*Info.plist*: Mac OS application configuration file containing some basic information such as application name, version, etc. but also additional configuration including file types the application can open.
-*	*gtkrc.theme, close.png*: GTK theme based on the Greybird theme and modified to match the Mac OS theme better.
-*	*gtkrc*: GTK configuration file including the theme file and changing some Geany gtkrc settings.
 *	*Geany.icns*: Mac OS Geany icon file.

 ### Scripts
-*	*launcher.sh*: launcher script from the gtk-mac-bundler project setting all the necessary environment variables.
+*	*launcher-gtk2.sh, launcher-gtk3*: launcher script from the
+	gtk-mac-bundler project setting all the necessary environment variables.
 *	*replace_icons.sh*: script replacing the color icons distributed together with Geany with grey icons from the Faience theme.
 *	*plist_filetypes.py*: script generating the file type portion of the